pymc-devs/pymc/README.txt

 What's new in 2.0
 =================

-* New flexible object model and syntax (non backward compatible).
+* New flexible object model and syntax (not backward-compatible).

 * Reduced redundant computations: only relevant log-probability terms are computed, and these are cached.